 Cheesecake Filling

 - Coconut cream: since this cheesecake is raw and dairy-free, I used coconut cream instead of traditional cream cheese and sour cream.
-If you're worried about the coconut taste, don't be.
-Because of the other intense flavors, the chocolate cheesecake does not taste like coconut at all.
+If you’re worried about the coconut taste, don’t be.
+Because of the other intense flavors, the chocolate cheesecake does not taste like coconut.
 If anything, the coconut cream makes the cheesecake filling rich and creamy.
 Another great thing about coconut cream is that, unlike nut-based creams, it solidifies when refrigerated, mimicking the consistency of cream cheese.
 To make this chocolate cheesecake truly raw, use raw coconut cream from fresh coconuts.

 - Medjool dates: Medjool dates don't make the cheesecake filling just sweet; they make it extra thick and rich.
 While it doesn't matter what type of dates you use for the crust, the filling does benefit from the soft texture of Medjool dates.